gnss-sdr/gnss-sdr/README.md

 Using this option, all SIMD instructions are exclusively accessed via VOLK, which automatically includes versions of each function for different SIMD instruction sets, then detects at runtime which to use, or if there are none, substitutes a generic, non-SIMD implementation.

+More details can be found in our tutorial about [GNSS-SDR configuration options at building time](http://gnss-sdr.org/docs/tutorials/using-git/ "Configuration options at building time").

 <a name="macosx">macOS and Mac OS X</a>